Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Method

 \subsection{Dust particle-size evolution}

-For the dust particle-size evolution, we use the same model adopted by \citet{Kato+2025}, which employs the single size approach of \citet{Sato+2016}.
+For the dust particle-size evolution, we use the same model adopted by \citet{Kato+2025}, which employs the single-size approach of \citet{Sato+2016}.
 This approach assumes that the dust mass budget is dominated by particles of a representative mass $m_{\rm p}$, which depends on $t$ and $r$.
 We calculate the evolution of $m_{\rm p}$ by solving

 where $\epsilon_{\rm grow}$, $\Delta v_{\rm pp}$, and $h_{\rm d}$ are the sticking efficiency, collision velocity, and scale height of the mass-dominating particles, respectively.
 The sticking efficiency $\epsilon_{\rm grow}$ is written as \citep{Okuzumi+Hirose2012}